0xPolygonMiden/miden-base/docs/src/introduction/getting-started.md

    miden-client account new basic-immutable
    ```

-   Please refer to the documentation of the CLI for more information
+   Please refer to the documentation of the CLI

 2. **Listing accounts:** To view the newly created account we can run the following command: